-The Government of Canada sincerely apologizes and asks the forgiveness of the Aboriginal peoples of this country for failing them so profoundly.
+"Seven years ago the Government of Canada apologized for this abhorrent system.
+The apology is no less true, and no less timely, today.
+The Government of Canada 'sincerely apologizes and asks forgiveness of the Aboriginal peoples of this country for failing them so profoundly'.